 Last year, through an open records request, the Colorado Immigrant Rights Coalition found that “consistent and deliberate” communication took place between Colorado Department of Motor Vehicles employees and ICE agents.
 “Over 200 emails show staff in the DMV fraud investigations unit operating as unofficial deputized immigration officers by proactively helping ICE identify, surveil and detain individuals — in all instances without a warrant, order or subpoena.”

-With the proposed legislation, lawmakers are hoping to make the guidance from the governor permanent in law., according to a press release from CIRC.
-The proposed law clarifies that an individual’s personal and private information can’t be shared with outside entities for the purpose of civil immigration enforcement purposes, according to a press release from CIRC..
+With the proposed legislation, lawmakers are hoping to make the guidance from the governor permanent in law, according to a press release from CIRC.
+The proposed law clarifies that an individual’s personal and private information can’t be shared with outside entities for the purpose of civil immigration enforcement purposes.

-The legislation, currently without a bill number, is sponsored by two Denver democrats, state Sen. Julie Gonzales and Rep. Serena Gonzales-Gutierrez.
+The legislation is sponsored by two Denver democrats, state Sen. Julie Gonzales and Rep. Serena Gonzales-Gutierrez.
 Both hope to restore trust that has purportedly been lost by immigrants across the state by DMV actions.

 “No Coloradan should have to fear that information they provide to the state will be used against them,” the press release states.

 But immigration activists are worried about how the actions of the DMV and ICE may affect immigrants across Colorado.

 Maria Albañil-Rangel, Immigrant Advocacy Coordinator with Tri-County Health Network, said the immigrant community is hesitant to access needed services such as public health benefits, mental health services or enrolling children in daycare.
 “There is always the question of: Who is going to have my information?” she said in a statement.